How to add a progress bar to Confluence pages

 Then press Save.

-The image below has been edited for step 2 of the process:
+The image below has been edited to show step 2 of the progress bar:

-The image below has been edited for step 2 of the process:
+The image below has been edited to show step 2 of the progress bar:

-6. Copy and paste all of the progress bar macros on each page included in the progress bar.
+7. Copy and paste all of the progress bar macros from this page to every page (step) referenced in the progress bar.

-(I.e., if your current page is Step 2, uncheck Step 1 and set Step 2 as the current step).
+(For example, if your current page is Step 2, uncheck Step 1 and set Step 2 as the current step.)

 Note: Due to limitations in Confluence, you can only add one set of progress bar macros to a page.